codex-group-wa/SID/README.md

 ## Features

-- With a correctly configured docker-compose file for SID, and a repo structured as per below - the service is ready to go, no further
+- 🚀 With a correctly configured `docker-compose` file for SID, and a repo structured as per below - the service is ready to go, no further setup or configuration required!
-- Provides a listener for GitHub event webhooks with signature verification
+- 🪝 Provides a listener for GitHub event webhooks with signature verification
-- Context-aware deployments - the service checks to see which `docker-compose` files changed in the webhook event and only redeploys the stacks that have changed.
+- 💡 Context-aware deployments - the service checks to see which `docker-compose` files changed in the webhook event and only redeploys the stacks that have changed.
 No need for different branches or tags.
-- Simple host validation out-of-the-box to provide basic security without needing an auth system
+- 🔐 Simple host validation out-of-the-box to provide basic security without needing an auth system
-- A simple web interface to view activity logs, review stack status, container list and basic controls to start, stop and remove individual containers
+- 👍 A simple web interface to view activity logs, review stack status, container list and basic controls to start, stop and remove individual containers
-- Basic database to capture and persist activity logs long-term
+- 📈 Basic database to capture and persist activity logs long-term
-- The container includes `git`, so this does not need to be provided on the client
+- 🐙 The container includes `git`, so this does not need to be provided on the client

 ## Getting Started